-Peace fair in Rostock: 500 votes against the war on July 6th!
+Peace fair in Rostock: 500 voices against the war on July 6th!

 Aufführung von Karl Jenkins' Friedensmesse am 6.
 Juli in Rostocks St.-Marien-Kirche, anlässlich des 80.
 Jahrestags des Kriegsendes.

-Performance of Karl Jenkins' Friedensmesse on July 6th in Rostock St. Marien-Kirche, on the occasion of the 80th anniversary of the end of the war.
-(Symbolbild/MND)
+Performance of Karl Jenkins' Peace Mass on July 6th in Rostock's St. Mary's Church, on the occasion of the 80th anniversary of the end of the war.

-Peace fair in Rostock: 500 votes against the war on July 6th!
+Peace fair in Rostock: 500 voices against the war on July 6th!

-The time has come in a few days: On July 6th at 7:30 p.m., an impressive concert will take place in the St. Marien Church in Rostock, in which the peace fair "The Armed Man: A Mass for Peace" is performed by Karl Jenkins.
-This musical mega project gathers around 500 contributors, including all the cantorships of Rostock, the Singakademie and the opera choir of the Volkstheater.
-The whole thing is accompanied by the North German Philharmonic Rostock under the direction of Markus Johannes Langer, who also celebrates his 25th anniversary on that day as a church music director at the St. Johannis cantore.
+In a few days the time has come: On July 6th at 7:30 p.m. an impressive concert will take place in the St. Mary's Church in Rostock, at which the peace mass "The Armed Man: A Mass for Peace" by Karl Jenkins will be performed.
+This musical mega-project brings together around 500 participants, including all of Rostock's choirs, the Singing Academy and the Volkstheater opera choir.
+The whole thing is accompanied by the North German Philharmonic Rostock under the direction of Markus Johannes Langer, who is also celebrating his 25th anniversary as church music director at the St. Johannis Kantorei on this day.

-"The Armed Man" combines various musical styles.
-It combines Gregorianik with elements from film music and contains an interreligious approach that includes Jewish, Christian and Islamic elements.
-Among other things, a muezzin and texts from the Koran are included in the factory.
-The fair is also rich in text: it falls back on a French soldier's song from the 15th century, contains texts by Rudyard Kipling, psalms, sequences from the Mahabharata and poem fragments of the Hiroshima-surviving Tōge Sankichi.
+“The Armed Man” combines different musical styles.
+It combines Gregorian chant with elements from film music and contains an interfaith approach that includes Jewish, Christian and Islamic elements.
+The work includes, among other things, a muezzin and texts from the Koran.
+The mass is also rich in textual terms: it draws on a French soldier's song from the 15th century, contains texts by Rudyard Kipling, psalms, sequences from the Mahabharata and fragments of poems by Hiroshima survivor Tōge Sankichi.

-A predominant dramaturgy shows the war in the middle of the work, accompanied by haunting video projections of fighting and bombing.
-The piece ends hopefully with the message: "Better is Peace Than Always".
-This mixture makes the peace fair a unique experience that touches on an emotional level and stimulates thought.
-Volksbühne Rostock describes it as a musical journey that is left a lasting impression.
+A predominant dramaturgy shows the war in the middle of the work, accompanied by haunting video projections of battles and bombing raids.
+The piece ends hopefully with the message: “Better is peace than always war”.
+This mix makes the Peace Mass a unique experience that touches you on an emotional level and makes you think.
+Volksbühne Rostock describes it as a musical journey that will leave a lasting impression.

-The tickets for the performance are already sold out, but lucky can look forward to a public dress rehearsal on July 5 at 7 p.m.
-At the greetings on July 6th, Bishop Tilman Jeremias and Rostock's mayor Eva-Maria Kröger will be present.
-This ambitious project is financed by sponsors, the Hanseatic city of Rostock and entrance fees.
+Tickets for the performance are already sold out, but lucky people can look forward to a public dress rehearsal on July 5th at 7 p.m.
+Bishop Tilman Jeremias and Rostock's mayor Eva-Maria Kröger will be present at the greetings on July 6th.
+This ambitious project is financed by sponsors, the Hanseatic City of Rostock and entrance fees.

-A look at the list of participants shows the large number of choirs and soloists, including carpenters and members of the folk theater:
+A look at the list of participants shows the large number of choirs and soloists, including Tischler and members of the Volkstheater:

 • Bariton: Jaehwan Shim